Senators are calling on the Justice Department to look into Ticketmaster's practices

 The ticketing giant came under renewed scrutiny after the Taylor Swift presale debacle in November, which prompted widespread accusations of monopolistic behavior (as well as several state consumer protection investigations and a fan-led antitrust lawsuit).

 The Justice Department had reportedly opened an antitrust investigation into the company even before that ill-fated sale.
-NPR has reached out to Live Nation and the Justice Department for comment.
+NPR has reached out to Justice Department for comment.

-Live Nation has acknowledged areas of improvement, especially when it comes to bots and scalpers, but — both in a written statement and congressional testimony — denied engaging in behavior that would justify antitrust litigation or changing its business practices.
+Live Nation has acknowledged areas of improvement, especially when it comes to bots and scalpers, but has repeatedly — both in written statements and congressional testimony — denied engaging in behavior that would justify antitrust litigation or changes to its business practices.

+On Thursday, the company issued a new statement urging people to "focus on the facts."
+Live Nation has submitted "more than 35 pages of information" in recent weeks in an effort to provide context and transparency to policymakers "on the realities of the industry," it said.

+"We believe that policymakers would benefit from asking more questions about the chaos caused by scalpers and the resale-first side of the industry," the statement added.

 Sens.
 Amy Klobuchar, D-Minn., and Mike Lee, R-Utah — who lead the Senate Judiciary Subcommittee on Competition Policy, Antitrust, and Consumer Rights — sent a letter on Wednesday to the Justice Department presenting evidence from the January hearing and urging it to follow up on unanswered questions.